-Trump Picks Fight With The Eagles; Philadelphia Takes It From There
+Trump Picks Fight With The Eagles, Philadelphia Takes It From There

 "They disagree with their President because he insists that they proudly stand for the National Anthem, hand on heart, in honor of the great men and women of our military and the people of our country."

-As has been widely reported, the only Eagles player who took a knee last year did so during the preseason — and that player, cornerback Ron Brooks, was cut from the team before the season began.
+As has been widely reported, the only Eagles player who took a knee during the anthem last year did so during the preseason — and that player, cornerback Ron Brooks, was cut from the team before the season began.

-Eagles fans could still come to the White House today, Trump said, adding, "I will be there at 3:00 p.m. with the United States Marine Band and the United States Army Chorus to celebrate America."
+Eagles fans could still come to the White House, Trump said after the cancellation, adding "I will be there at 3:00 p.m. with the United States Marine Band and the United States Army Chorus to celebrate America."

-In a tweet Tuesday morning, Trump said he would listen to the national anthem at the event.
+In a tweet Tuesday morning, Trump said "We will proudly be playing the National Anthem and other wonderful music celebrating our Country."

 The White House cancellation came after months of reports that only a small number of people in the Eagles organization were willing to make the trip to Washington — something that seems to have rankled the president and prompted him to target the Eagles in his not-infrequent discussions of player protests in the NFL.

 Philadelphia's fans and teams aren't known for backing down from a fight.
-The city's mayor, Democrat Jim Kenney, responded to Trump's remarks with pointed words of his own, saying "I'm proud of the Eagles on & off the field.
-Our players represent the diversity of our nation—a nation where we're free to express our opinions."
+The city's mayor, Democrat Jim Kenney, responded to Trump's remarks with pointed words of his own, saying, "I'm proud of the Eagles on & off the field.
+Our players represent the diversity of our nation — a nation where we're free to express our opinions."

 Kennney released a statement that reads in part: